marcelmokos/protractor-starter/README.md

 There are developers that do not use proper IDE which will provide linting and suggestions.

 Automatic fixes helps maintain code style and this starter have goal to improve code style of inexperienced developer.

+#### VCS pre-commit hook linting
+Pre-commit hooks are scripts that run before each commit.

+Decision of strong linting requires setting up tool to not allow inconsistent code to be committed into a repository.

 #### Why 'yarn' instead of 'npm'
 This decision was done because 'yarn' is faster.